Dick Murdoch: Accusations of racism and KKK affiliation

-Over the years, several within professional wrestling who knew Murdoch have said he was racist and was a member of the Ku Klux Klan.
-In a shoot interview, Bad News Brown accused him of being a member of the Klan.
-This was also mentioned by Tito Santana in his autobiography, Tales From The Ring.
-Former WWE SmackDown head writer Alex Greenfield also relayed a story told to him by Dusty Rhodes about Murdoch driving him to a Klan party without telling him it was a KKK party beforehand.
-In 2014, former wrestling star Rocky Johnson, father of Dwayne "The Rock" Johnson, claimed Murdoch was a member of the Klan and that he once knocked him unconscious during a match stating during an interview, "Because he was KKK and didn't like blacks, he kept kicking me hard and punching me.
+Over the years, several within professional wrestling who knew Murdoch have said he was racist and was a member of the Ku Klux Klan, including Bad News Brown, Tony Atlas and his tag team partner Dusty Rhodes.
+He claimed in his book that Murdoch told him "Let's go change bars", so they drove in a truck down the road near New Orleans; instead of a bar, Rhodes noticed that Murdoch had taken him to a KKK rally.
+In 2014, Rocky Johnson claimed Murdoch was a member of the Klan and that he once knocked him unconscious during a match stating during an interview, "Because he was KKK and didn't like blacks, he kept kicking me hard and punching me.
 I said, 'you hit me one more time, I'm hitting you back.'
 He hit me, and I knocked Murdoch out."
-However, these claims have been disputed by Dick's one time manager Jim Cornette on his podcast.
+Wrestling announcer Jim Ross, on his wrestling podcast "Grilling JR," said Murdoch once showed him his Ku Klux Klan membership card.

+The claim of Murdoch being in the Klan has been disputed by Jim Cornette on his podcast, stating: "Murdoch was a redneck from West Texas.
+I'd be inclined to think he was probably not the most tolerant individual of anybody.
+But I spent a lot of time around him, and he never tried to recruit me to the Klan.
+I've seen him work with black guys as well as white guys, and not have any problems with any of them unless they had two left feet in the ring."
+Similarly, Chris Jericho said of Murdoch "As I got to know him I realized he wasn't a racist, he was just honest and fair.
+He hated everyone equally."